Islandora/migrate_islandora_csv/README.md

 ## Installation

-From your `claw-playbook` directory, issue the following commands to clone down this module from git:
+From your `claw-playbook` directory, issue the following commands to enable this module:
-- `vagrant ssh` to shell into your Islandora instance.
+- `vagrant ssh` to open a shell in your Islandora instance.
 - `cd /var/www/html/drupal/web/modules/contrib` to get to your modules directory.
 - `git clone https://github.com/dannylamb/migrate_islandora_csv` to clone down the repository from github.
-- `drush en migrate_islandora_csv` to enable the module, installing the migrations as configuration.
+- `drush en -y migrate_islandora_csv` to enable the module, installing the migrations as configuration.

+Flush cache, then the migrations are visible through the GUI at Manage > Structure > Migrations (http://localhost:8000/admin/structure/migrate/manage/migrate_islandora_csv/migrations)

 Now lets go migrate some files.

+But first a cautionary note: as you saw, you can still `git clone` into the modules directory, but if you're installing a custom module that's intended to stay installed for the long term (unlike a migration feature, which you should probably uninstall and delete when you're done with it) then you may want to check with your devops folks and use Composer instead.
+However, using Git directly allows you to be more flexible when iterating and testing.

 ## Ingesting Files

-To ingest files from CSV, you need a column containing paths to the files you wish to ingest.
-These files need to be accessible from the server that's running Drupal so that the migrate framework can find them.
+To ingest files (i.e. just the raw binaries) from a CSV, you need:
+* a column in the CSV containing paths to the files you wish to ingest, and
+* the files need to be accessible from the server that's running Drupal so that the Migrate framework can find them.

 This tutorial assumes you're working with the sample images provided in the module, which will be located at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/images`.
+When you're migrating for real, the files will have to be uploaded or otherwise made accessible to the server before this point.

-Open up the csv file at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv`, and you'll see a `file` column in there populated with paths to the sample images.
+Open (#fixme like in Vim? do i actually need to edit these, or just look??) up the csv file at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv`, and you'll see a `file` column containing paths to the sample images.

 |file|
 |----|